Imagen única de: Guerra Medieval Vol Vi.6 - Las Masas Están Aumentando

 The German Peasants' War

-Subject: Kelly Devries, A Look at the German Peasants' War Revolt - Lucifer and His Angels
+Subject: Kelly Devries, A Look at the German Peasants' Revolt - Lucifer and His Angels

 In early April 1525, the peasant army known as the Lake Band swept across Upper Swabia, seizing a considerable number of precious castles from their aristocratic enemies.
-Led by Dietrich Hurlewagen of Lindau and Hans Jacob Humpis of Senftenau, the formidable group of peasants originated near Rappertsweiler on Lake Constance with 12,000 armed men.
-The large and well-equipped force met little resistance until the morning of 15 April, when the 7,000 soldiers of the Swabian League confronted them outside Weingarten.
-At first, the two sides exchanged artillery fire, but then, instead of ordering an attack on the peasant troops, the League commander, Georg Truchsess von Waldburg, conducted a tactical retreat behind the village of Gaisbeuren.
-On April 17, Stewart still refused to engage in a pitched battle and decided that he would rather sign a treaty with the gang, for one important reason: the many landsknechts within their ranks.
+Led by Dietrich Hurlewagen of Lindau and Hans Jacob Humpis of Senftenau, the formidable peasant group originated near Rappertsweiler on Lake Constance with 12,000 armed men.
+The large and well-equipped force met little resistance until the morning of April 15, when the 7,000 troops of the Swabian League confronted them outside Weingarten.
+At first, the two sides exchanged artillery fire, but then, rather than ordering an attack on the peasant troops, the League commander, Georg Truchsess von Waldburg, made a tactical withdrawal behind the village of Gaisbeuren.
+On April 17, Steward still refused to fight a pitched battle and decided that he would rather sign a treaty with the band, for one important reason: the many landsknechts within their ranks.

 Subject: Jean-Claude Brunner, the Prince-Archbishop against the People - The Siege of Salzburg

-In July 1525, the Prince-Archbishop of Salzburg looked down from the imposing Hohensalzburg Fortress upon his angry subjects in the city below.
-Would the relief force, led by the famous father of the Landsknechts, Georg von Frundsberg, arrive in time?
+In July 1525, the Prince-Archbishop of Salzburg looked down from the imposing Hohensalzburg Fortress over his angry subjects in the city below.
+Would the relief force, led by the famous Father of the Landsknechts, Georg von Frundsberg, arrive in time?

 Subject: Sidney E. Dean, Götz von Berlichingen, Reluctant Leader - Knight of the Iron Hand

-Loyal knight, oath-breaker, robber baron, incorrigible feudal lord, mercenary, landowner – Götz von Berlichingen was all of these.
-In 1525 he added insurgent leader to his list of nicknames, becoming captain and commander of one of the largest popular armies of the Peasants’ War.
+Faithful knight, oath-breaker, robber baron, incorrigible feudal lord, mercenary, landowner: Götz von Berlichingen was all of these.
+In 1525, he added insurgent leader to his list of nicknames, becoming captain and commander of one of the largest popular armies of the Peasants' War.

-As the Middle Ages drew to a close, artists were pushing boundaries to take their work into new horizons, exploring new mediums and themes.
+As the Middle Ages drew to a close, artists pushed boundaries to take their work to new horizons, exploring new media and themes.
 Some were now eager to show us both the absurdity and the horror of war as they saw it.
-What they produced was startling and profound.
+What they produced was both startling and profound.

-Source: Murray Dahm, Engels on the German Peasants' War - Through Modern Eyes
+The source: Murray Dahm, Engels on the German Peasants' War - through modern eyes

 Historians have been increasingly examining the logistics of medieval warfare.
 For example, armies needed wood to build everything from ships to crossbows.
-By the late Middle Ages, the demand for this wood would be so great that governments had to find ways to manage its supply.
+By the late Middle Ages, the demand for this wood was so great that governments had to find ways to manage its supply.

-Anyone interested in the Middle Ages, from hobbyist to professor, probably knows what a military flail is.
-It is one of the most iconic weapons of the period.
-It has a short handle (about the length of a forearm), a long chain and a spiked head at the end, and is wielded with one hand.
-They are everywhere: movies, museums, replica weapon shops.
+Anyone interested in the Middle Ages, from amateur to professor, probably knows what a military flail is.
+It's one of the most iconic weapons of the period.
+It has a short handle (about the length of a forearm), a long chain, and a spiked head at the end, and is wielded with one hand.
+They're everywhere: movies, museums, replica weapon shops.
 They never existed either.

 Add text about your shipping policy